-The Parish welcomes the ministry of men and women.
+The Parish welcomes the ministry of men and women and we are comfortable operating under the oversight of women bishops.
 Above all we need a person who is passionate about Jesus; a person of action who will guide us and strengthen us as we work to bring the good news of the gospel to the people of Congleton.
 We are looking for a strong leader able to inspire and guide the members of our congregation to implement our 2020 Vision.
 We see this as an opportunity for our new Rector to help us refine and implement our strategy and to attract new residents in the area who are looking for a church family and who have no prior allegiance to one of our existing four churches.